 “We’re nearly 100 years into the evolution of each of these golf courses, and any such layout will undergo marked change over such a long period of play,” Rogers said.

 “There’s a spectrum of change that can take place on courses like these, from the ‘Golden Age’,” he said.
-“At one end, there are courses where the greens, tees and bunkering have been actively modified, moved or replaced with ever-more-modern feature components.
-At the other end, you have clubs like Kenosha and Sylvania, where nearly all the original features are essentially intact, still recognisable, but have fallen into some level of disuse.”
+“At one end, there are courses where the greens, tees, and bunkering have been actively modified, moved or replaced with ever-more-modern feature components.
+At the other end, you have clubs like Kenosha and Sylvania, where nearly all the original features are essentially intact, still recognizable, but have fallen into some level of disuse.”